 Downloading and building the OKL4 kernel

-To download the OKL4 source code, issue
+To download the OKL4 source code, issue the following command:

-from within the base-okl4 directory.
-The Makefile within this directory will take care of downloading the kernel's source code and applying the patches found at base-okl4/patches.
+It will take care of downloading the kernel's source code and applying the patches found at base-okl4/patches.

 To create a build directory for Genode running on OKL4, use the create_builddir tool: